Clinical Psychology

 Specialty Referrals

 We offer psychological input for a number of health problems and take referrals from health professionals within the hospital.
-The departments who currently refer to Clinical Health Psychology are:

 Who are we?